Flavio58it/socialbot-6/README.md

 account, Tumblr blog via API
 * Keeps track of published and unpublished products.
 Will only publish products that have not been published yet
-* Rake task to automate publishing at set intervals if desired
+* Rake task (lib/tasks/scheduler.rb) to automate publishing at set intervals using Heroku scheduler.

 ## Pages published to
 * [Twitter account](https://twitter.com/jamesmoney12312)